 Any political practice, be it in the form of words or actions, which challenges the “mainstream”, we are told, is not indigenous but a result brainwashing, religious radicalization done from across the border by Pakistan.
 So in order to fix our illness, to treat the cancerous lump of meat beating in our chest, the Indian State and its people offer us a cure in the form of love and punishment.

-The reference to love and punishment here is not only a reflection of the present times when, on one hand, we are told to leave India and on the other, we are asked to drop-in at their places in case we feel threatened.
-We have been told the story years ago.
+The reference to love and punishment here is not only a reflection of the present times when, on one hand, we are told to leave India and on the other are asked to drop-in at their places in case we feel threatened.
+We have been told this story years ago.
 An Indian liberal journalist once narrated the story of Kashmir something like this:

 Kashmir is like a beautiful woman who is loved by two strongmen of the village.
 Both of them fight against each other to take her home with them.
 Ultimately, the stronger one gets to take her with him.
 He loves her, buys her costly gifts but she can’t seem to love him back.
 He beats her up, tortures her only because he loves her and wants her to love him back.

 Assuming that Kashmir is a woman, why is it that she must be “taken”?
-Can she have a say what she wants to do about herself?
-Maybe she wants a tree-house somewhere in the hills where a rainbow appears like a piece of cloth hung out to dry.
+Can she have a say in what she wants to do about herself?
+Maybe she wants a tree-house somewhere in the hills where a rainbow appears like a piece of cloth hung out to dry!
 And what kind of love justifies torture?
-Should he not simply stand up and leave?
+Should the "strongman" not simply stand up and leave?